Collections in Laravel: Operations, Methods, and Best Practices

 //dd($collection3);

-With the collection, it is now possible to use collection-specific methods of all types, such as the filter:
+With the collection, it is now possible to use all kinds of built-in collection methods, such as the filter method:

 $collection2->filter(function($value,$key){